Teeth Grinding in Children

 - Singing or soft music

 Working on relaxing the face muscles during the day can sometimes reduce nighttime bruxism.
-To soothe painful jaws and teeth, use a cold or hot compress and encourage your child to drink water and avoid hard foods and chewing gum.
+To soothe painful jaws and teeth, use a cold or hot compress, encourage your child to drink water and avoid hard foods and chewing gum.
 Ask your doctor about stretching exercises and facial massage techniques.

 When to Talk to Your Doctor or Dentist